Africa

 Note: There are no Amazon transfers on a Sunday.

-Wake up early today and enjoy shared morning and afternoon walks with a birding guide in the misty hills of the Equadorian Cloud Forest, exploring its unique birdlife, flora and fauna.
+Wake up early each morning for a shared birding walk from your lodge, situated in the misty hills of the Bellavista Private Reserve with its unique birdlife, flora and fauna.

-Night walks will uncover many nocturnal creatures, ranging from owls to moths as large as your hand, to miniature glass and tree frogs, toads, spiders, rodents and fox fire (a luminous fungus).
+Night walks will uncover many nocturnal creatures, ranging from owls to moths as large as your hand, to miniature glass and tree frogs, Pinocchio frogs, toads, sleeping insects, spiders, rodents and fox fire (a luminous fungus).
+We also look out for the strange noctural Common potoo.

 Day 12